Mike St. Clair's Home Page

 Welcome!
 I'm pleased that you could drop by.

 I'll admit right up front that most of the information here is probably useless to you, but some of it may be interesting.
 If you are a genealogist, there are links to potentially valuable areas on the Web that I have created or that I maintain.
-Although it might be hard to believe for such a young, vibrant looking chap, I'm the father of seven and grandfather of twelve! (to become fourteen in 2009).
-Since I also have eight brothers and sisters, along with oodles of cousins, family is pretty important to me.
+Although it might be hard to believe for such a young, vibrant looking chap, I'm the father of seven, grandfather of twenty one, and great-grandfather of one!.
+Since I was also raised with eight brothers and sisters, along with oodles of cousins, family is pretty important to me.
 I grew up in Idaho where I learned to appreciate natural beauty and the ability to get away from crowds.
 After high school I spent two years as a missionary in Appalachia, where "kinship" and the beauties of the "hills and hollers" are very important.
 I didn't learn until later that many of my own ancestors lived in Virginia, Kentucky and Tennessee.
 My five years in Southern California were hard for a country boy, but while there I was introduced to the best thing in my life - a lovely California girl who is now my wife.
 After my schooling at Long Beach City College, Cal State Long Beach, and Brigham Young University, I lived for sixteen years in the Washington DC area.
 The historical and genealogical resources available in Washington are wonderful but I learned the hard way that commuting four hours a day was incompatible with my happiness.
 Now I'm a resident of the great state of Utah where I work from home most days and seldom have to drive to Salt Lake more than a couple of times a month.
 It sure doesn't make me long for those hours of stop and go on Shirley Highway and I-270.
 When I'm not at work or glued to my computer at home, I enjoy getting out of doors into the mountains, the canyons, and the deserts where I hike, fish, back-pack, camp, observe nature, and see the sights.
 My family are my favorite companions in all these activities.
 And most of us also enjoy participating in, or cheering each other on, in sports like basketball, softball, football, soccer, volleyball, horseshoes - you name it; we like it.
 And just don't bother trying to get through to me (or most of my kids and grandkids) during college basketball's championship tournament.
 We have a big family trophy on the line on this one and it's spent time in many of our homes during the past 15 years.

 My wife Anna is my best friend and my sweetheart.
-In March 2009 we
+In March 2016 we

 that a boy from